 As I mentioned a moment ago, conservatorship issues are critical to a family law case.
-When you think of your children and your role that you play in their lives I think most of us parents would consider first and foremost the time that we can spend with our children.
+When you think of your children and the role that you play in their lives, I think most of us parents would consider first and foremost the time that we can spend with our children.
 Theoretically, we can always add to or take away from the rights and duties that we have about our children, but time is something that we cannot add to.
 In other words, time is finite.
 For this reason, most parents that I know (including myself) value the time with our kids a great deal.

 Time is not the only factor to be concerned with as a parent, however.
 Clients talk to our attorneys here at the Law Office of Bryan Fagan all the time about how much time they want to be able to spend with their children after their child custody or divorce case has ended.
 I think most parents focus so intensely on their relationship with their children first and foremost.
 Everything else comes in second place in a family case.

 Fundamentally, conservatorships refer to your ability to make decisions and have the right to do so about your kids.
-Everything from where your child lives, the school your child goes to, the medical treatment he or she can receive in a host of other topics are covered by conservatorships.
-You may not think all that much about where the child goes to school but two subjects have likely led to your increased consideration of this topic.
+Everything from where your child lives, the school your child goes to, and the medical treatment they can receive in a host of other topics are covered by conservatorships.
+You may not think much about where the child goes to school, but two subjects have likely led to your increased consideration of this topic.

 Within a family law case, you may lose the right to make decisions to the extent you are accustomed to when it comes to conservatorships.
 Parents share equally in their rights and duties to children before the involvement of a family law court.
-Once you involve a family court a judge will finalize how conservative shipwrights are divided into many important topics related to your children.
+Once you involve a family court, a judge will finalize how conservative shipwrights are divided into many important topics related to your children.
 For example, you may be able to obtain your child's grades from school and schedule parent-teacher conferences which you may not be able to determine where your child goes to school.
-This is a big change for many families and is yet another reason why conservatorship issues need to be focused on intensely during a family law case.
+This is a big change for many families and is another reason why conservatorship issues need to be focused on intensely during a family law case.

 Where your child lives after a family law case is determined based upon conservatorships grounds

 probably the most highly sought-after right regarding conservatorships issues within a Texas family law case is the right to determine the primary residence of your children.
 In my opinion, more divorce and child custody cases go to trial on this subject than on any other.
-Even if you and your child's other parents share parenting duties about your child on an equal basis across the board one of you will likely be named as the parent who has the primary right to determine the child's home.
+Even if you and your child's other parents share parenting duties about your child on an equal basis across the board, one of you will likely be named as the parent who has the primary right to determine the child's home.

 This is the difference between a primary conservator in a possessory conservator.
 A primary conservator has the upper hand when it comes to decision-making on behalf of your child regarding issues discussing where your child lives on a primary basis.
-On the other hand, a possessory conservator still retains rights and duties about your child but you would take a backseat in major decision-making areas like education and health issues.
+On the other hand, a possessory conservator still retains rights and duties about your child.
+Still, you would take a backseat in major decision-making areas like education and health issues.
 For instance, a primary conservator may have final, independent, or exclusive decision-making capabilities regarding your child in some of these areas.

 The significance of conservatorships issues within a Texas Child Protective Services case

 Suppose that you have been accused of having abused or neglected your child.
-This means that a CPS caseworker or investigator will likely reach out to you in person and over the phone to conduct interviews of you, any other adult living in your home, examine your home, and speak to your child.
+This means that a CPS caseworker or investigator will likely reach out to you in person and over the phone to conduct interviews with you, any other adult living in your home, examine your home, and speak to your child.
 All of this goes along with an investigation that will determine whether or not abuse or neglect has occurred.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan